elena-lyulina/cil-road-segmentation/README.md

 **Step 3.** Now, you can run an agent for the created sweep by passing the received sweep id into `src.experiments.sweep_config.run_sweep_agent`, specifying the number of runs to try.

+### End-to-End Submission

+To create a submission using the entire pipeline, you can use the `src.submission.end2end` module.
+Similar to training a model, create an `end2end.py` file in the `src/experiments` directory and call the `src.submission.end2end.run_end2end` function with the path to the model's config file.
+Refer to `src/experiments/example/end2end.py` for an example.

+To use clustering, pass a list of tuples containing the two models for the respective clusters as `config_paths` and set the `clusters`-flag to `True`.
+By using a simple list of model paths, clustering will not be used and all data will be evaluated on all models.
+Choose one of the available voting methods by setting `voter` to either `hard-pixel`, `soft-pixel`, `hard-patch` or `soft-patch`.
+Setting the `with_mae`-flag requires you to specify a path to the MAE model in the `mae_path`-parameter and will use the MAE on top of the voting for post-processing.
+Otherwise, the final submission will be created using the voting results.